 Is it possible for foreigners to work as nurses in Canada?

 Of course, like other professionals, foreign nurses can work and migrate to Canada even with family.
 In reality, Canada gives high priority to Nurses because they are the backbone of the healthcare sector.
 Hence, to work in Canada as a foreign-trained nurse, you must get a license from the provincial regulatory authority of nursing.

-Many nurses from the Philippines and other countries are already working in Canada and settled there with families.
+Many nurses from the Philippines and other countries are already working in Canada and have settled there with their families.
 However, thousands of foreign nurses want to work and immigrate to Canada, but they don’t know the right pathway.
 The reason is that the available information on the internet is very confusing, and foreign nurses cannot understand it.

 Therefore, in this blog, I have addressed this problem and explained how to immigrate to Canada as a nurse from any country.
 I did not include any unnecessary details to keep this article to the point.
 Hence, relevant information and links are furnished to guide foreign-training nurses aspiring to move to Canada.